appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 :::info

-You must select one of the "mac2", "mac2-m2" or "mac2-m2pro" instance family types since the Appcircle runner AMI is supported on these family types.
+You must select one of the "mac2", "mac2-m2" or "mac2-m2pro" instance family types since the Appcircle runner is supported on these family types.

 In the [AWS documents](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-mac-instances.html), you can find the underlying infrastructure.